Shylexx/LearnOpenGL/README.md

 ## How to build

 1. Clone the repo recursively with `git clone --recusive`
-2. Create a Build folder inside the cloned directory
+2. Create a Build folder inside the cloned directory `mkdir build`
 3. Inside the build directory, run `cmake ..`
 4. Compile and run LearnOpenGL